118 – Hoover Dam

 And in true, New Vegas fashion, the entire time you are walking down in the corridors, above your head you will see sheets of corrugated metal hanging in ramshackle arrangements.
 I asked the tour guide about it and he said it was to keep water from dripping on people, leading it on to the walls and to the drains instead.
 He said whenever a piece of metal wears away, they just plaster a new one up there, which accounts for the jury rigged appearance.
 I told him I liked it.

 Honorable mention – A big difference I did notice is that the O’Callaghan – Tillman Memorial Bridge opposite the Hoover Dam is missing in the game.
-But this makes sense, as the bridge was not completed until after the video game was released.
-I had to keep this in mind a few times when I thought things were “missing” in the real world.
+But this makes sense, it is not missing, it was not completed until after the video game was released.
+The Hoover Dam was also not named “Hoover” until around the Divergence, before that it was Boulder Dam.